 Putnam treated social capital as a public good—the amount of participatory potential, civic orientation, and trust in others available to cities, states, or nations (Putnam 1993, 2000).
-This contrasts with Bourdieu’s theory of social capital, with Coleman’s definition somewhere in the middle.
-In Putnam’s conceptualisation social capital is elevated from a feature of individuals to a feature of large population aggregates.
+This contrasts with Bourdieu’s theory of social capital, which treats social capital as a private good, with Coleman’s theory of social capital positioned between these perspectives.
+In Putnam’s conceptualisation, social capital is elevated from a feature of individuals to a feature of large population aggregates.
 Social capital becomes a collective trait functioning at the aggregate level.

-Putnam made the argument that social capital is essentially the ‘amount’ of ‘trust’ available and is the main stock characterizing the political culture of modern societies.
+Putnam made the argument that social capital is essentially the amount of trust available and is the leading stock characterising the political culture of modern societies.
 For Putnam (1993 p.
-35; 1993) social capital refers to ‘features of social organizations, such as networks, norms and trust that facilitate action and cooperation for mutual benefit’.
-Putnam follows Coleman’s belief that social capital is a quality that can be a facilitator of interpersonal cooperation.
-In Putnam’s view, such a feature can be considered an aggregate trait to such a degree that it can become automatically comparable across cities, regions and even countries.
+35; 1993), social capital refers to ‘features of social organizations, such as networks, norms and trust that facilitate action and cooperation for mutual benefit’.
+Putnam followed Coleman’s belief that social capital is a quality that can be a facilitator of interpersonal cooperation.
+In Putnam’s view, such a feature can be considered an aggregate trait to such a degree that it can become comparable across cities, regions and even countries.

-While popularizing the concept of social capital, Putnam’s work has confounded theoretical and methodological rigor to such an extent that much of the later work on social capital has be described as vulgar scholarship.
-I think that Putnam’s work is interesting and descriptive however offers little in the way of theoretical and methodological framework for future study.
+While popularising the concept of social capital, many followers of Putnam’s work have confounded theoretical and methodological rigour to such an extent that some scholars have described it as “vulgar scholarship” (see Ben Fine).
+I think that Putnam’s work is interesting and descriptive but offers little theoretical and methodological framework for deep explanations and understandings.